Contributions

 Best-of-K

-Mixture of agents
+Mixture of Agents

-- HanabiLogs (1,520+ trajectories): used for supervised finetuning.
+- HanabiLogs (1,520+ game trajectories): used for supervised finetuning (SFT).

-The base model scores 1.7 in Mycroft.
-After RL on HanabiRewards it reaches 8.3, a +388% jump that lands within ~3 points of o4-mini (11.3) and surpasses GPT-4.1 (the best non-reasoning baseline) by +88%.
-In Sherlock, the same model jumps from 4.8 to 12.3 (+156%), comparable to Grok-3 and beating GPT-4o.
+The Mycroft base model scores a very low 1.7/25, indicating low base Hanabi competence.
+After RL on HanabiRewards it reaches 8.3/25, a +388% jump that lands within ~3 points of o4-mini (11.3) and surpasses GPT-4.1 (the best non-reasoning baseline) by +88%.
+In Sherlock, the same model jumps from 4.8 to 12.3 (+156%), comparable to Grok 3 and beating GPT-4o.

 | Model | Group Guess (1st / 2nd run) |